Advice should you encounter payment difficulties

-- Make sure that you keep any other people paying the mortgage or guaranteeing the mortgage up to date with what is happening.
+- Make sure that you keep any linked borrowers or guarantors who are jointly responsible for paying the mortgage up to date with what is happening.

 - Keep to the payment plan we agree, or tell us if there is a change in your circumstances which may affect the arrangement.
 If you do not make the agreed repayments, we might have to go to court to get back any money you owe us, or to repossess your property.